The Best Online Master’s in Reading Education Programs

 We ranked these degree programs based on quality, curricula, school awards, rankings, and reputation.

-What Else Can I Expect From a Master's in Reading Program?
+What to Expect From a Master's in Reading Program?

 Online master's in reading programs include coursework in literacy development and assessment, as well as research and teaching strategies for reading education.
 Programs may also explore second language acquisition, cultural diversity, and teaching students of different age groups.
 Additionally, many programs include practicums, giving students field experience.